A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - The saying, Nobunaga kneaded the dough; Hideyoshi baked the pie; and Ieyasu ate the pie, summarizes the gory taleof Japan’s three unifying warlords.

 - Other than the above-mentioned trio, there were several other famous warlords from this era.
 For example, Takeda Shingen of Kagemusha fame.

 - While Nobunaga welcomed Christian missionaries, albeit with ulterior motives, Hideyoshi distrusted them.
 Hideyoshi notoriously ordered the execution of several missionaries.

 - Ironically, the serene art of tea flourished during this tumultuous period.
 Nobunaga and Hideyoshi were both enthusiastic collectors of tea ceremony utensils.

 Edo Period (江戸時代 AD 1603–AD 1868)

 By then, the Tokugawa Shogunate was also in decline, with dangerous discontent festering between the social classes created by the Tokugawa Shoguns.
-In AD 1867, the 15th Tokugawa Shogun resigned in the face of growing unrest.
-This, however, did not prevent armed conflict, and the Boshin War broke out the following year.
-With the defeat of the pro-shogunate forces in 1869, authority was at long last fully restored to the imperial crown.
+In AD 1867, the 15th Tokugawa Shogun, Yoshinobu, resigned in the face of growing unrest.
+This, however, did not prevent armed conflict and the Boshin War broke out the following year.
+With the defeat of the last pro-shogunate forces in AD 1869, authority was at long last fully restored to the imperial crown.
 This restoration marked Japan’s first step into the modern era.

 - Peace afforded commoners the means and time to seek entertainment.
 This birthed ukiyo, not the painting style but a general term for the quest for fleeting entertainment.
 In turn, ukiyo fueled the growth of many industries and art forms.